Julie Hambleton

 1) Improved Symptoms of Chronic Fatigue: Chronic fatigue syndrome is a debilitating condition that can cause extreme fatigue, difficulty concentrating, and sleeping problems.
 Astragalus has been shown to improve these symptoms in some studies, although more research is needed to determine its effects on people with chronic fatigue.
 (12)

-2) Anti-cancer Effects: In test tube studies, Astragalus has shown to promote programmed cell death in cancer cells.
+2) Anti-cancer Effects: In test tube studies, Astragalus has been shown to promote programmed cell death in cancer cells.
 Further testing is required.
 (13)

 3) Improved Seasonal Allergies: One clinical study found that this herb can help alleviate allergy symptoms.
 In particular, it may reduce runny nose and sneezing.
-This is only one study, however, and more need to be done in order to confirm these effects.
+This is only one study, however, and more needs to be done in order to confirm these effects.
 (14)

 How To Take Astragalus